MegatronTed/Pizza-Palace./README.md

 Used HTML to create forms and checkbox.Used also style.css to style my HTML content,javaScript for functionality.
 Used javascript to place orders on the Pizza menu.
 # LICENSE.
 This project is licensed under the terms of the MIT license.
-Copyright (c) 2019 MegatronTed.
+Copyright (c) 2019 MegatronTed